MicrosoftDocs/azure-devops-docs/docs/pipelines/release/configure-workload-identity.md

 1. In Azure DevOps, select **Verify and save**.

-## Workload identity authentication by using a service principal
+## Workload identity by using service principal authentication

 You might need to manually create a service principal that has federated credentials, and then grant the required permissions.
 You can also use the REST API for this process.